Mario Duplantier: Gojira (2001−present)

 In 2005, Gojira released their critically acclaimed breakthrough album, From Mars to Sirius.

 In December 2006, he embarked on his first North America tour with Gojira as one of the support bands for Children of Bodom.

 Their fourth album, The Way of All Flesh, was released in 2008.

 In 2009, the band then began their first North American headlining tour, which presented them as the leading band of the French metal scene.

 In 2012, Gojira released their fifth album, L'Enfant Sauvage.
 Duplantier's approach to the drums was more raw energy focused on this album while maintaining a "live" atmosphere.
-When recording drums, all of these songs were recorded in one take, with fine adjustments on few tracks.
+When recording drums, all of these songs were recorded in one take, with fine adjustments on a few tracks.

 In 2016, the band released their commercial breakthrough, Magma.
-The band had toned down their complexity on Magma, although AllMusic's John D. Buchanan stated that "the music is still incredibly heavy".
-The general tone of the album resulted from a desire "to change the dynamic" and to go "straight to the point", while seeking to add "more colors" in the compositions.
+The band had toned down their complexity on Magma.
+AllMusic's John D. Buchanan stated that "the music is still incredibly heavy".
+The general tone of the album resulted from a desire "to change the dynamic" and to go "straight to the point", while seeking to add "more colours" in the compositions.
 In late 2016, he had made seventeen tours around the United States with Gojira.

-Duplantier emphasized the groove on Fortitude while keeping some polyrhythm patterns, saying that the songwriting was more about band cohesion than drum performance.
+Duplantier emphasised the groove on Fortitude while keeping some polyrhythm patterns, saying that the songwriting was more about band cohesion than drum performance.
 The drum recording method was similar to L'Enfant Sauvage.
-In 2021, his daily routine exercise on the double bass was still practiced.
+In 2021, his daily routine exercise on the double bass was still practised.
 He also mentioned a "return of the drums to the forefront" on the eighth album with more technical and experimental drum patterns.
 Duplantier appeared on NBC's Late Night with Seth Meyers to play drums as part of his residency with the 8G Band throughout the first week of May 2021.

 The majority of Gojira's songs were created from Duplantier's drum patterns, such as "Remembrance", "The Art of Dying", "Explosia", "Liquid Fire", "Into the Storm", and the last part of "Grind", among others.
 Other songs were conceived during spontaneous jams between the four musicians, such as "Sphinx", "Born for One Thing", "New Found", and "Amazonia", among others.